 The method that works best for your jewelry depends on how tarnished it is, and whether it is plain or embellished with soft, porous stones like turquoise or pearls.

-Lightly tarnished: Pour 2 cups of warm water in a bowl, add 1 teaspoon of non-oxygenated liquid dish soap (for example, Ivory) and gently swirl.
+Lightly tarnished: Pour 2 cups of warm water in a bowl then add 1 teaspoon of non-oxygenated liquid dish soap (for example, Ivory) and gently swirl.
 Add your jewelry one item at a time, let sit for 5 minutes, then gently rub with a soft cloth to loosen grime.
 Rinse and dry thoroughly with a soft, lint-free cloth.

 - Pour the hot liquid carefully into the baking sheet so the liquid completely covers your jewelry.
-The tarnish will start lifting almost immediately, but allow it to sit for 3-4 minutes then lift each item out of the hot liquid with a fork.
+The tarnish will start lifting almost immediately, but allow it to sit for 3-4 minutes then remove each item out of the hot liquid with a fork.
 Rinse well with clear water, and dry thoroughly with a soft, lint-free cloth.

-If you choose to DIY, do not use toothpaste; it’s so abrasive that it’s likely to damage softer embellishments or antique silver.
-Try a commercial silver polish instead, taking care not to allow the polish to get into crevices where it may be difficult to get out.
+If you choose to DIY, do not use toothpaste — it’s so abrasive that it’s likely to damage softer embellishments or antique silver.
+Try a commercial silver polish instead, taking care not to allow the polish to get into crevices where it may be difficult to remove.

-Since moisture and compounds in the air can tarnish silver, its prevention involves counteracting these things.
+Since moisture and compounds in the air can tarnish silver, prevention involves counteracting these things.
 Your body’s oils will actually help prevent tarnish, so wearing your jewelry often will keep it looking good.
 But remember: lotions, perfumes, household cleaners, chlorinated water, and even sunlight can all cause tarnish.
 That’s why jewelry should be the last thing you put on when getting dressed, and the first thing you take off.
 And always take it off before cleaning or swimming!

 After wearing, clean your silver jewelry in soapy water then rinse and dry it well after each wearing.
 To keep it from tarnishing when not in use, wrap it in anti-tarnish felt cloth and tuck a piece or two of white chalk in your jewelry box.
 The felt will protect your jewelry from the air while the chalk will absorb tarnish-causing moisture.